 - Must be employed at a Public Service Organization at the time of forgiveness.

-Public Service is defined as full-time work (of at least 30 hours) in any position, in one of the following areas:
+Public Service is defined as full-time work in any position, in one of the following areas:

 - Full-time service in AmeriCorps or Peace Corps.

 - Full time employment by a “Public Service Organization” defined as:

 - A federal, state, local, or Tribal government organization, agency, or entity (includes most public schools, colleges and universities);

 - A public child or family service agency;

 - A non-profit organization under section 501(c)(3) of the Internal Revenue Code that is exempt from taxation under section 501(a) of the Internal Revenue Code (includes most not-for-profit private schools, colleges, and universities);

 - A private organization that is not a for-profit business, a labor union, a partisan political organization, or an organization engaged in religious activities (unless the qualifying activities are unrelated to religious instruction, worship services, or any form of proselytizing) and that provides the following public services –

 - Early childhood education (including licensed or regulated health care, Head Start, and state-funded pre-kindergarten);